Who is AscensionPoint Recovery Services, LLC?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with AscensionPoint Recovery Services is to work with a credit repair professional.
-They delete millions of negative items every year from companies like AscensionPoint Recovery Services for millions of clients nationwide.
+The most effective way to deal with AscensionPoint Recovery Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like AscensionPoint Recovery Services on behalf of their clients.

 Will AscensionPoint Recovery Services, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the AscensionPoint Recovery Services debt and possibly remove it from your credit report.
+They help you dispute the AscensionPoint Recovery Services debt and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Ascension Point Recovery Services again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.